Issue #6948

 Null component doesn't exist so an exception should be raised.

-Updated by quba42 almost 4 years ago
+Updated by quba42 over 4 years ago

 I have two comments: